arthur-82/plant_domestication_neotropics_2024/README.md

-This repository contains the raw data, supplementary materials, R scripts and *.rds file (bibliometrix package) with data processed and analyzed in the paper **WHO, WHERE AND WHAT IS THE IMPACT AND RELEVANCE OF STUDIES ON PLANT DOMESTICATION IN NEOTROPICAL REGION?
-A SCIENTOMETRIC REVIEW FROM 1965 TO 2023** for independent analysis.
+This repository contains the raw data, supplementary materials, R scripts and *.rds file (bibliometrix package) with data processed and analyzed in the paper **ECOLOGY AND EVOLUTION OF PLANTS UNDER DOMESTICATION IN THE NEOTROPICS: INSIGHTS FROM SIX DECADES OF RESEARCH** for independent analysis.

 Contents:
 1. A R script with instructions to load and run bibliometrix package